Ranjeet0611/Low-Level-Design/README.md

 # Low-Level-Design

-You will find all the codes for Low Level Design Questions asked in interviews
+You will find all implementation of the questions asked in Low Level Design interview

 1 - SnakeAndLadder
 2 - TikTokToe